The Petit Lenormand deck is available now. Limited stock

 Love and relationships

-A man cuts off, closes himself, or fades emotionally.
+A man withdraws, closes himself off, or fades emotionally.

-In terms of love, Coffin followed by Man evokes a male partner who is closing off, ending the relationship, or cutting all contact.
-It may be a decided breakup, but also a more gradual emotional closure: decrease in desire, absence of signs of interest, prolonged silence indicating that something has faded.
-The combination may announce the end of a bond with a man still physically present but less involved, or conversely, a clear departure.
-This reading invites one to face the reality of this closure, instead of artificially maintaining a story that has already reached its end.
+In terms of love, Coffin followed by Man evokes a male partner who is shutting down, ending the relationship, or cutting all contact.
+It may be a decided breakup, but also a more gradual emotional closure: a decrease in desire, absence of signs of interest, prolonged silence indicating that something has faded.
+The combination may signal the end of a bond with a man still physically present but less involved, or conversely, a clear departure.
+This reading invites one to confront the reality of this closure, rather than artificially maintaining a narrative that has already reached its conclusion.

 Work and vocation